 No matters arising from the Reports.

 Any Other Business: There was no other business.

 David introduced Sylvia Tattnell, President of Alzheimer’s, then Eileen Haxon presented Sylvia with a donation to Alzheimer’s Charity, raised from the recent quiz.
 Sylvia thanked the U3A.
 A Multi-Centre Room is to be built for the people which could also be used by children and advised that National Alzheimer’s Day is on 21 September 2019.
 A round of applause from the members after which John Hopwood took some photographs.
 Eileen then introduced the Speaker, Jacquie Philips from MABS, who is the President of 20 years and Founder of MABS.
 After an informative talk, a round of applause by the members, followed by a voucher for Jacquie as a thank you.

-The raffle was then drawn by Jacquie and the winning ticket number 56, was held by Robert Fisher who received a voucher for € 50 to Casa Toni, Moraira.
+The raffle was then drawn by Jacquie and the winning ticket number 56, was for a voucher for € 50 to Casa Toni, Moraira.

 The meeting ended at 11:25

 Proposed as a true and accurate record of the meeting held on 6 May 2019